 In the most recent special edition, the force-ghost of Anakin Skywalker portrayed by Sebastian Shaw is replaced with one by Hayden Christensen from Star Wars: Episode III - Revenge of the Sith (2005).
 George Lucas felt the force-ghost should represent Anakin as he was before he succumbed to the Dark Side.
-Also, in "Sith", Anakin was horribly burned and lost both legs and his right hand, an aspect added after the original trilogy.
+Also, in "Sith", Anakin was horribly burned and lost both legs and his left hand, an aspect added after the original trilogy.
 Despite the explanation by Lucas, or perhaps because of it, many fans were outraged over the change and wrote angry letters to Lucas.

 The raspy, labored breathing heard from Darth Vader after he kills the Emperor was originally meant to be how his breathing sounded when he was first introduced in Star Wars: Episode IV - A New Hope (1977).
 The sound of this labored breathing was kept and used for this film.